 Type ant into cmd.

-Note: this simple ant instruction will work fine if there is only one target in the Build File.
-If your Build File was generated using the default settings supplied in Run Under Ant, you can use this command.
-However, if you have modified the Build File so that there are multiple targets, instead of entering ‘ant’ you should enter a ant -f build.xml runtests, where runtests is the name of the target you want to specify:
+Note: this simple ant instruction will work fine if only one target is in the Build File.
+You could use this command if your Build File were generated using the default settings supplied in Run Under Ant.
+However, if you have modified the Build File so that there are multiple targets, instead of entering ‘ant,’ you should enter an ant -f build.xml runtests, where runtests is the name of the target you want to specify:

 Hit return to run the command above.
 If you get the following ‘not recognized’ error, check your ANT_HOME and Path variables: